Canada: Outage leaves many without mobile, internet service | Technology

 - Canada

-A notice on the Toronto-based telecommunications company's website said the outage is affecting both wireless and home service customers as well as phone and chat support.

-The outage disrupted services across retailers, courthouses, airlines, train networks, credit card processors and police forces, pushing many to delay business transactions, serve customers through analog means or even flock to coffee shops where they could find Wi-Fi.
+A widespread network outage left many Canadians without mobile and internet service for most of Friday, disrupting police, business and court services as crowds flocked to work at coffee shops with Wi-Fi.

+Rogers Communications Inc. said it started restoring service late in the day and said its teams “are working hard to get everyone back online as quickly as possible.”
+The outage began early in the morning and stretched into the evening, interrupting services across retailers and credit card processors, police and courts, airlines and train networks.

-The company offered no explanation for what caused he outage, its expected length, how many customers were impacted or where they were located.
+The company offered no explanation for what caused he outage, how many customers were impacted or where they were located.

-''Our technical teams are working to restore our services alongside our global technology partners, and are making progress,?
-Rogers said in a statement.

-Among the most serious impacts were warnings from police in Toronto and Ottawa of connection problems when Canadians called 911.
+Police in Toronto and Ottawa warned of connection problems when Canadians called 911.

 The outage forced the postponement of The Weeknd's tour stop at Toronto's Rogers Centre.
 The Toronto date was one of only two set for Canada.

-Scarborough Health Network, which operates three hospitals and eight satellite sites in Toronto, requested physicians and staff to head to their workplaces for any shifts for which they are scheduled to be on-call until the disruption is resolved.
+Scarborough Health Network, which operates three hospitals and eight satellite sites in Toronto, requested physicians and staff to head to their workplaces for any on-call shifts until the disruption is resolved.

-In Quebec, some court matters were hampered.
-Peter Nygard's Montreal court appearance on sex-related charges was put off because the fashion mogul, who is detained in a Toronto jail, couldn't connect by video conference.
+In Quebec, Peter Nygard's Montreal court appearance on sex-related charges was put off because the fashion mogul, who is detained in a Toronto jail, couldn't connect by video conference.
 His bail hearing will now take place next week.

-Service Canada tweeted it too was impacted by outage with call centers and offices, including ones that issue passports, affected.

-Canada Border Services Agency warned that people may not be able to complete submissions through the ArriveCAN app — a mandatory requirement for all cross-border travellers.
+Canada Border Services Agency warned that people may not be able to complete submissions through the ArriveCAN app — a mandatory requirement for all cross-border travelers.

-Many retailers and businesses were also facing trouble when trying to accept payments because Interac, which processes electronic financial transactions, said its online and checkout debit offerings and e-transfer services were impacted.
+Many retailers and businesses had trouble accepting payments because Interac, which processes electronic financial transactions, said its online and checkout debit offerings and e-transfer services were impacted.

 Downdetector, a website that tracks outages, showed people started reporting problems with Rogers' service around 4:30 a.m.
 EDT and by 7 a.m.
 20,000 reports had been logged.